-3.11.
+3.30.
 Development within Visually Sensitive Viewsheds

-- A. Purpose and Applicability.
+A. Purpose.
 This section is intended to preserve the natural landscape and visual quality of the Routt County.
-If a structure rises above the ridgeline and creates a silhouette against the sky, it shall be considered "skylined." - 1.
-The provisions of this section shall only apply to new Structures or additions to existing Structures, or any part thereof, proposed to be constructed within Mapped Skylined Areas. - 2.
-Exemptions. - a.
-Where construction is proposed outside of Mapped Skylined Areas or outside of the Skyline Applicability Area.
-Skylined structures are discouraged throughout the County. - b.
-Utility lines, towers, and associated structures. - c.
-Ski lift towers and associated infrastructure. - d.
-Communication towers less than 100 feet in height. - e.
-Interior modifications to structures in existence, provided that such replacement or modification does not increase the height or square footage of habitable space of such structures or conflict with one of the elements in this section. - 3.
-Review for compliance with this section shall occur as part of the Building Permit Review. - a.
-No part of any new Structure or addition to an existing Structure shall be permitted to be constructed on land within any Mapped Skylined Area inside the Skyline Applicability Area, as depicted on the Skyline Area Map, unless: - i.
-No more than fifteen (15) vertical feet of such proposed Structure or addition, or part thereof, will be Skylined as viewed from any
+If a structure rises above the ridgeline and creates a silhouette against the sky, it shall be considered "skylined."

+- 1. The provisions of this section shall only apply to new structures or additions to existing structures, or any part thereof, proposed to be constructed within Mapped Skylined Areas. - 2.
+Exemptions.
+The following are exempt from skyline regulations: - a.
+Where construction is proposed outside of Mapped Skylined Areas or outside of the Skyline Applicability AreaSkylined structures are discouraged throughout the County; - b.
+Utility lines, towers, and associated structures; - c.
+Ski lift towers and associated infrastructure; - d.
+Communication towers less than 100 feet in height; and - e.
+Interior modifications to structures in existence, provided that such replacement or modification does not increase the height or square footage of habitable space or conflict with one of the elements in this section. - 3.
+Review for compliance with this section shall occur as part of the Building Permit review. - a.
+No part of any new structure or addition to an existing structure shall be permitted to be constructed on land within any Mapped Skylined Area inside the Skyline Applicability Area, as depicted on the Skyline Area Map, unless: - i.
+No more than fifteen vertical feet of such proposed structure or addition, or part thereof, will be skylined as viewed from any point along the designated public roadways shown on the Skyline Area Map within a three-mile radius of the proposed structure or addition, but not including designated public roadways within a one-quarter-mile radius of the proposed structure or addition. - b.
+Prior Certifications.
+A landowner may obtain from the Planning Director a certification prior to the issuance of a Building Permit that a proposed structure or addition would be allowed under this section.
+The applicant shall submit, at a minimum, a site plan and building elevations, in addition to other information as may be required by the Planning Director.